Militarisation of space: Military spaceplanes

 The NASA uncrewed spaceplane project X-37 was transferred to the US Department of Defense in 2004.
-It is unclear what its military mission would be.
+It is unclear what its military mission is, although speculation ranges from the testing of experimental reconnaissance and spy sensors and how they hold up against radiation and other hazards of orbit.
+The Pentagon has denied claims that the X-37 has been, or will be, used in the development or testing of space-based weapons.
+The USAF has confirmed that Hall thruster electric propulsion tests have been carried out using the X-37, utilizing Aerojet Rocketdyne's AEHF satellites' Hall thrusters.
+These thrusters are 4.5 kilowatt units that utilize electricity and xenon to produce thrust by ionizing and accelerating xenon gas particles.
 The X-37 is akin to a space version of Unmanned aerial vehicle.

 Weapons in space

 Space weapons are weapons used in space warfare.
 They include weapons that can attack space systems in orbit (i.e. anti-satellite weapons), attack targets on the earth from space or disable missiles travelling through space.
 In the course of the militarisation of space, such weapons were developed mainly by the contesting superpowers during the Cold War, and some remain under development today.
 Space weapons are also a central theme in military science fiction and sci-fi video games.

 Terrestrial-type weapons in space

 The Soviet space station Salyut 3 was fitted with a 23mm cannon, which was successfully test fired at target satellites, at ranges from 500 to 3000 m.

 As of 2008, it was reported that Russian cosmonauts have regularly carried the TP-82 Cosmonaut survival pistol on Soyuz spacecraft, as part of the emergency landing survival kit.
 The intent of the weapon is to protect cosmonauts from wild animals in the event of an off-course wilderness landing.
 The specially designed gun is capable of firing bullets, shotgun shells, or flares.